Mirror armour: Description and history

-"Mirror armour" is a type of partial plate armour which was developed initially from round metal mirrors (a kind of rondel) worn over other armour (usually over mail) as enforcement.
+"Mirror armour" is a type of partial plate armour which was developed initially from round metal mirrors (a kind of rondel) worn over other armour (usually over mail) as reinforcement.
 Metal mirrors in this armour were considered as protection from not only cold steel and arrows, but also supernatural influence.
 It was believed that mirrors could reflect the evil eye, so they were polished and worn over other armour.

 Early mirror armour consisted of a round mirror attached to the body with a few leather laces (similar to the Roman phaelerae).
 In Europe, they were known as kardiophylax (Greek) or apezak (Armenian) and were popular with various Bronze Age civilizations, as well as the Central Asian tribes such as the Saka and Yuezhi, and also among the Sasanians.
 The Kardiophylax was used by the Samnites before they developed the triple-disc cuirass.
 Although, it continued to be used as a Status symbol after it was discontinued from popular use.
 This armor would go on to be used by Salian priests as a form of ritual dress.

 Late mirror armour took the form of a mirror cuirass, helmet, greaves, and bracers worn with mail.
 There were two alternative constructions of mirror cuirass: